 Respect all signs and stay off closed features.

-Remember that respect is important both in the park, and on the rest of the resort.
-So be smart when you are heading down the mountain or to the lift and save your best tricks for the park.
+Remember that respect is important both in the park and on the rest of the resort.
+Be smart when you are heading down the mountain or to the lift and save your best tricks for the park.

 YOU ARE IN CONTROL